-- LP352, an oral, centrally acting, 5-hydroxytryptamine 2C receptor subtype (5-HT2C) superagonist, currently in a Phase 1b/2a clinical trial (the PACIFIC Study) expected to evaluate 50 participants ages 12 to 65 years old with developmental and epileptic encephalopathies (DEEs), which may include Dravet syndrome, Lennox-Gastaut syndrome (LGS), tuberous sclerosis complex (TSC), CDKL5 deficiency disorder (CDD), and SCN2A-related disorders, among others, with study enrollment expected to be completed in the first half of 2023 and topline data expected in the second half of 2023; and - LP659, a centrally acting, sphingosine-1-phosphate (S1P) receptor subtypes 1 and 5 (S1P1,5) receptor modulator, for which we have submitted an investigational new drug application (IND) to the FDA after incorporating input from a pre-IND meeting with the FDA, and for which we anticipate initiating a Phase 1 clinical study in healthy volunteers in the first half of 2023 and anticipate topline single ascending dose (SAD) data in the second half of 2023.
+- LP352 is an oral, centrally acting, 5-hydroxytryptamine 2C receptor subtype (5-HT2C) superagonist.
+It is currently in a Phase 1b/2a clinical trial evaluating participants ages 12 to 65 years old with a broad range of developmental and epileptic encephalopathies (DEEs), including Lennox-Gastaut syndrome, Dravet syndrome and other DEEs.
+Enrollment was completed in the summer of 2023 with 52 participants enrolled, and topline data are expected in January 2024. - LP659 is an oral, centrally acting, sphingosine-1-phosphate (S1P) receptor subtypes 1 and 5 (S1P1,5) modulator.
+We expect to initiate dosing in a Phase 1 single-ascending dose (SAD) clinical trial for LP659 in healthy volunteers later this year and to have topline SAD data in the first half of 2024.

 Since our inception, we have devoted substantially all of our resources to research and development activities, organizing and staffing our company, business planning, raising capital, in-licensing intellectual property rights and establishing our intellectual property portfolio, and providing general and administrative support for these operations.
-We have principally financed our operations to date through the private placement of convertible preferred stock and the completion of our initial public offering (the IPO) of our common stock in March 2021.
-To date, we have raised gross proceeds of approximately \$56.0 million from the issuance of our convertible preferred stock, \$84.8 million from our IPO and \$23.0 million from our follow-on public offering.
-As of March 31, 2023, we had cash, cash equivalents and short-term investments of \$76.1 million.
+We have principally financed our operations to date through the private placement of convertible preferred stock and the completion of our initial public offering (IPO) of our common stock in March 2021.
+To date, we have raised gross proceeds of approximately \$56.0 million from the issuance of our convertible preferred stock, \$84.8 million from our IPO, \$23.0 million from our follow-on public offering and \$6.0 million from our at-the-market offering.
+As of September 30, 2023, we had cash, cash equivalents and short-term investments of \$56.0 million.

 We have incurred net losses since our inception.
-Our net losses were \$11.5 million and \$9.6 million, respectively, for the three months ended March 31, 2023 and 2022.
-As of March 31, 2023, we had an accumulated deficit of \$97.6 million.
+Our net losses were \$39.4 million and \$32.6 million, respectively, for the nine months ended September 30, 2023 and 2022.
+As of September 30, 2023, we had an accumulated deficit of \$125.5 million.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and preclinical studies and our expenditures on other research and development activities.
-We expect that our expenses and operating losses will increase substantially as product candidates advance through preclinical studies and clinical trials, and as we expand our clinical, regulatory, quality and manufacturing capabilities, incur significant commercialization expenses for marketing, sales, manufacturing and distribution, if we obtain marketing approval for any of our product candidates, and incur additional costs associated with operating as a public company.
+We expect that our expenses and operating losses will increase substantially as product candidates advance through preclinical studies and clinical trials, and as we expand our clinical, regulatory, quality and manufacturing capabilities, incur more significant commercialization expenses for marketing, sales, manufacturing and distribution leading up to and, if ever, after we obtain marketing approval for any of our product candidates, and incur additional costs associated with operating as a public company.
 We expect that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations for at least the next 12 months.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We base our estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.